-The NTA states that when a native title determination is made, native title holders must establish a corporation called a Prescribed Bodies Corporate (PBC) to manage and protect their native title rights and interests.
-These corporations are called ‘prescribed bodies’ because they have certain prescribed obligations under the NTA, including a requirement to incorporate under the CATSI Act.
+The Native Title Act 1993 (Cth) (NTA) states that when a native title determination is made, native title holders must establish a corporation called a Prescribed Bodies Corporate (PBC) to manage and protect their native title rights and interests.
+These corporations are called ‘prescribed bodies’ because they have certain prescribed obligations under the NTA, including a requirement to incorporate under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT).

 The corporate design of a PBC will be influenced by a range of considerations including the traditional laws and customs of the native title group, whether it is located in a remote, regional or urban area, as well as its size and future aspirations.
 A native title claim group can either create a new PBC, or nominate an existing corporation to manage their native title interests.
 If an existing corporation is nominated, it must comply with the provisions of the NTA and already be incorporated under the CATSI Act.